fabrimafe/DSBtimecourse/README.md

 Rates are referred to with the following nomenclature:
 - k11: cutting rate from intact to precise DSBs (or any DSBs if no difference is made between precise DSBs and processed DSBs, i.e. 3 state model);
 - k12: cutting rate from intact to processed DSBs;
-- r11: repair from precise DSBs to intact molecules (or from any DSBs if no difference is made between precise DSBs and processed DSBs, i.e. 3 state model), i.e. *precise repair
+- r11: repair from precise DSBs to intact molecules (or from any DSBs if no difference is made between precise DSBs and processed DSBs, i.e. 3 state model), i.e. *precise repair*;
-- r12: repair from precise DSBs to indels, i.e. *error-prone repair;
+- r12: repair from precise DSBs to indels, i.e. *error-prone repair*;
 - r21: repair from processed DSBs to intact molecules;
 - r21: repair from processed DSBs to indels;
 - r0: speed of induction;